butonche/zmk-taipo/README.md

 This repo contains the [ZMK](https://zmkfirmware.dev/) firmware for the Taipo layout.
 The official description of the layout can be found on the [Inclusive Keyboards Taipo Page](https://inkeys.wiki/en/keymaps/taipo).

-## Supported Devices

-- Ferris Sweep (aka cradio)
-- Corne (untested)

-## Usage

-- Navigate to the [Github Actions](https://github.com/dlip/zmk-taipo/actions) tab and select the latest build
-- In the artifacts section download firmware.zip
-- Unzip firmware.zip
-- Put your device into bootloader mode
-- Copy the appropriate .uf2 file to your device

 ## Layout

 This configuration has some modifications from the original layout: